Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

 where $l(w, x_d, y_d)$ is the error for datapoint $d$, and $| D_V |$ is the number of datapoints.
 Note that the function $l$ may include regularization terms that aim to prevent model overfitting~\cite{mcmahan2017communication}.

-Fog computing allows (\ref{eq:glob}) to be solved in a distributed manner through the network: instead of computing the solution at the server $s$, we can leverage computations at each device $i$, so long as local resources are available.
+Fog computing allows (\ref{eq:glob}) to be solved in a distributed manner: instead of computing the solution at the server $s$, we can leverage computations at any device $i$ with available resources.
 Below, we follow the commonly used federated averaging framework~\cite{wang2019adaptive} in specifying these local computations and the subsequent global aggregation by the server in each iteration, illustrated by device $n$ in Figure~\ref{fig:ML}.
-To avoid excessive re-optimization at each device, we suppose that they execute the same local updating algorithm regardless of $G_i(t)$.
+To avoid excessive re-optimization at each device, the local updating algorithm does not depend on $G_i(t)$.
 We adjust the server averaging to account for the amount of data each device processes.